Consistent Query Answering for Existential Rules with Closed Predicates: BUCQ entailment under semantics

+First, we are able to show that instance checking is already $\pidue$-hard for the class of guarded+sticky dependencies.

-We prove the thesis by showing a reduction from 2-QBF that is obtained by slightly modifying the reduction from 2-QBF shown in Theorem~4.7 of \cite{CM05} (as well as the reduction shown in the proof of Theorem~\ref{thm:rc-lb-guarded-sticky}).
+\begin{theorem} \iclbStatement{guarded+sticky}{$\pidue$} \end{theorem} \begin{proof} We prove the thesis by showing a reduction from 2-QBF that is obtained by slightly modifying the reduction from 2-QBF shown in Theorem~4.7 of~\shortcite{CM05} (as well as the reduction shown in the proof of Theorem~\ref{thm:rc-lb-guarded-sticky}).

-Let $\Sigma$ be the following set of guarded+sticky dependencies:
+Let $\Sigma$ be a set consisting of the following guarded+sticky dependencies: